 ...that a sense of dignity and self-worth should be encouraged within each student, and we strive to accomplish this by example.
 Students are encouraged to become aware of their interdependence with the world and to develop responsible and positive attitudes towards their environments.
-By offering enrichment activities and/or classes in chorus, drama, music, library, physical education, art, computer, religion, foreign language, study skills, we can also work to enhance students' self-esteem.
+By offering enrichment activities and/or classes in chorus, outdoor education, drama, music, library, physical education, art, technology, design, religion, foreign language, and study skills, we can also work to enhance students' self-esteem.
 In addition, we feel that extracurricular activities, community service, and school-based activities which support the development of math skills, speaking skills, writing skills, the desire to help others, and the interest in technology and physical fitness all add to the education of the whole child.

-...that we can contribute to a strong foundation in Christian values and attitudes by providing religious instruction, church services using the Book of Common Prayer and the Episcopal Hymnal, daily devotions, and opportunities to participate in outreach projects which address societal needs.
+...that we can contribute to a strong foundation in Christian values as expressed through our Episcopal identity by providing religious instruction, chapel services using the Book of Common Prayer and the Episcopal Hymnal, daily devotions, and opportunities to participate in outreach projects which address societal needs.